 You can read the news story that accompanies our report on our website news page(external link)(external link).

 Te Huringa is a transitional report that monitors services using an adapted version of the former Mental Health Commissioner’s framework, while we develop our monitoring framework He Ara Āwhina (Pathways to Support).

-The Commission has released Te Rau Tira Wellbeing Outcomes Report 2021 [PDF, 9 MB].
+We released Te Rau Tira Wellbeing Outcomes Report 2021 [PDF, 9 MB] on 8 December 2021.
 Te Rau Tira introduces our vision to improve wellbeing for communities in Aotearoa New Zealand.